Devnoob876/Project_A.I/README.md

-# This a project that i made it the most work with ortspoon
+# This a simple voice assistant

-This code i practised python and i make it public because it may help many begieners
+This code was made public in order to help the beginners